The64thGamer/cheeseepedia/content/1pquas5jd7wasujj/content.md

 ## CEC In-Store Event

 The current plans for the in-store event haven't been announced in detail.
 It is claimed there will be '...a range of exciting events, including product sampling weekends and an opportunity for fans to design their own Piñata Smashlings character.'
-Both product samplings have dates, but it is unknown when the character design portion of the event will take place.{{< cite 1 >}}
+Both product samplings have dates, but it is unknown when the character design portion of the event will take place.[1]

 ### Product Samplings

-On October 21, participating CEC Stores will give away 100,000 Piñata Smashlings collectible figurines with one per child.{{< cite 4 >}}
+On October 21, participating CEC Stores will give away 100,000 Piñata Smashlings collectible figurines with one per child.[4]
 From November 11-12, the Piñata Smashlings CEC Starter Pack (2023)|Piñata Smashlings CEC Starter Pack will be available at participating locations.
-This pack is known to include Chuck E. Cheese as card #6.{{< cite 5 >}}
+This pack is known to include Chuck E. Cheese as card #6.[5]